 When seeking a career that will be both rewarding and satisfying, often the main concern is whether or not there are jobs available for the occupation of choice.
 While some jobs will provide financial remuneration, they may not provide the satisfaction that people seek.
-Project Management skills are transferable, which means that they can be utilized in a variety of industries, from event management to building construction.
+Project Management skills are transferable, which means that they can be utilised in a variety of industries, from event management to building construction.

 Students who are qualified in project management are always in demand.
 The future outlook up to 2027 from this report shows that in order to support business development, qualified project managers will be needed to plan and provision the work required.

-In addition, a project manager will also address issues such as how the work will be completed, the process of reporting, skill sets that are required for the project, the assigned budget, the time frame and schedule for the project and all its tasks and managing the team and organization culture.
+In addition, a project manager will also address issues such as how the work will be completed, the process of reporting, skill sets that are required for the project, the assigned budget, the time frame and schedule for the project and all its tasks and managing the team and organisation culture.

 The practice of juggling multiple schedules, projects and tasks can be very complex, confusing and difficult and is a big part of the Project Manager’s skill set.
 Taking the correct training and experience will help prospective Project Managers to learn the skills required to handle such challenges.

 As the demand continues to grow, the PMI expects that there will be around 22 million new job openings available to Project Managers for the next ten years.
-In addition, the salary offered to Project Managers can be highly competitive, with the national average entry-level project manager salary at around $88,235 per annum. (as at 31 Oct.
+In addition, the salary offered to Project Managers can be highly competitive, with the national average entry-level project manager salary at around $88,235 per year. (as at 31 Oct.
 18)

 With all that in mind, Project Management is a career that is worth considering.